-At Melbourne Osteopathy Sports Injury Centre Gait Analysis is conducted by Osteopaths Dr Brendan O’Loughlin.
-Dr O’Loughlin has a wealth of experience in this area, having both completed a Masters in Gait Analysis.
+At Melbourne Osteopathy Sports Injury Centre Gait Analysis is conducted by Osteopaths Dr Brendan O’Loughlin (Osteopath) and David Sokoloff (Osteopath).
+They both have a wealth of experience in this area, with Brendan O’Loughlin having completed a Masters in Gait Analysis.

 The analysis begins with assessing the patient structurally and detecting any physiological limitations to joint motion.
 Next, functional dynamic movements are performed to confirm any structural findings found previously.
 The Functional and dynamic movement are also used to assess muscle activation, control, stability, strength and coordination.
 The Patient is then asked to run on the treadmill whilst video is captured from different angles (side-on and from behind).
 From there, the video is analyzed using biomechanics software that allows identification of lower limb and torso angles and potential deficiencies in the patient’s gait.
 A review of the findings is then shared with the patient and referring practitioners.

 Running is a huge part of many sports, both team and individual, and comprises the highest rates of injury compared to swimming and cycling.
 Thus, if you are new to running or suffering from any running related injury, a professional gait analysis can be of great benefit to your running health.